antflydb/httpx.zig/docs/examples/custom-headers.md

 zig build run-custom_headers
 ```

-## Notes
+## What to Verify

-Review the demo steps above and adapt the run command for your environment.
+- Response shows the custom headers echoed by server.
+- Authorization and trace headers are transmitted correctly.